-- In general, start-ups target market niches which are large enough for the business, but yet small enough to avoid attracting larger competitors. - Assessing the attractiveness of a target market is tough: market reports can cost a fortune (for a start-up).
-In alternative, information concerning market trends can be collected from trade associations, intermediators, distributors, retailers and competitors
+- In general, start-ups target market niches that are large enough for the business but yet small enough to avoid attracting larger competitors (you can call them "blue oceans"). - Assessing the attractiveness of a target market is tough: market reports can cost a fortune (for a start-up).
+In the alternative, information concerning market trends can be collected from trade associations, intermediates, distributors, retailers, and competitors.